dkc-vishal/degien/README.md

 110 -> as it is here -> original extract using filter -> create sheet mid1 -> filtered for mid 1 only -> format copied mid 1

 add border in 110 feeding window

+add the funcnality to fogzee mutiple column

+ action

+every one can upload image
+tech spec must be filled by the tech team watch must be added by the merchant fit pp top web report must be added by the tech team intial file data red data must be cumpolsy to add merchant can only create order shipment complted will done by tech team vendor can only view the spec and alll sheet tech graded must be added by tech team no one can edit the view file